 College Park, MD 20742

-Vegan and vegetarian fare is available in all three dining rooms, including the vegan station, Sprouts, in The Diner.
+Each of the three dining halls offers students a variety of nutritious vegetarian meals and, this year, each features a dedicated vegan station.
 All of our cafes offer vegetarian and vegan items and the convenience shops carry vegetarian and vegan groceries.

-A full kosher meal plan is offered through Hillel.
+A full kosher meal plan is offered through The Maryland Hillel Center.

-Students planning on living in traditional on-campus housing must select one of our dining plan options when they request housing.
-If you prefer a kosher meal plan, contact the Hillel Center and sign up for a full kosher meal plan.
-Before the start of every semester, the Hillel Center sends us a list of students who have contracted for a full kosher meal plan.
-As soon as we receive this information, we cancel those contracts and credit the accounts of students who are using the Hillel as their full-time dining room.
+New students who plan to live on-campus housing must select one of our dining plan options when they request housing.
+If you prefer a kosher meal plan, contact the Maryland Hillel Center and sign up for a Platinum Kosher Plan.
+Before the start of every semester, the Hillel sends us a list of students who have contracted for a Platinum Kosher Plan.
+As soon as we receive this information, we cancel the contracts and credit the accounts of students who are using the Hillel as their full-time dining room.

-The Kosher Meal plan is only good at the Hillel Center.
+Kosher Meal Plans are only good at the Maryland Hillel Center.